-This report lists the major export certificates and other documentation required by the Government of Australia for U.S. exporters of food and agricultural products.
+This report lists examples of the major export certificates and other documentation required by the Government of Australia for U.S. exporters of food and agricultural products.
 Australia's import requirements for food and agricultural products are complex and change frequently.
-This report focuses on the certificate requirements for U.S. products with the best export potential.

 DISCLAIMER: This report has been prepared by the USDA, Foreign Agricultural Service in Canberra, Australia for U.S. exporters of domestic food and agricultural products.
-Australia's quarantine regulations are constantly changing so it is therefore impossible to provide complete detail in this report.
+Australia's quarantine regulations are constantly changing.
 The information provided is for example only.
-While every possible care was taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
+While every possible care was taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation or because clear and consistent information about these policies was not available.
 It is essential that U.S. exporters verify the full set of import requirements with their Australian importer, who is normally best equipped to research such matters with local authorities, before any goods are shipped.
 FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO AUSTRALIA'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.